 Planning With Consumers

-Therefore, residents, clients and patients alike should be adequately supported to participate in the planning of care and services provided to them.
+Therefore, aged care clients should be adequately supported to participate in the planning of care and services provided to them.

 The goal of care plans is to:

 Providers should work together with clients receiving care and services at home to develop an emergency plan.
-As the carer may not always be present, it is essential that the client knows what to do in such a situation.
+As the carer may not always be present, it’s essential that the client knows what to do in such a situation.

 A key component of planning care with clients is identifying and setting goals that reflect the client’s personal and clinical needs, preferences, expectations and aspirations.
 Goal-setting is shown to improve clients’ satisfaction, quality of life and self-efficacy (ACSQHC 2019).

 While a conversation with the client about their values and preferences may suffice at a minimum, you may also utilise tools, frameworks, models or person-centred communication models in order to identify goals.
 These goals should then be used to inform the client’s care (ACSQHC 2019).

 The following principles should be used when identifying and setting goals:

 Providers are expected to regularly review care plans to ensure:

 Finish the sentence: You should explore options and solutions based on...